Skip to main content

 • Sleep problems

-Everyone has feelings of anxiety occasionally, especially in response to stressors.
-If your child is attending a new school, going to an unfamiliar place, or preparing for a challenging school assignment, he may feel anxious or nervous for a limited time.
+Everyone has feelings of anxiety occasionally, especially in response to stress.
+If a child or adolescent is attending a new school, for example, going to an unfamiliar place or preparing for a challenging school assignment, they may feel anxious or nervous for a limited time.

-This type of normal anxiety comes from the body’s natural way of dealing with stress.
-It passes once the stressor has passed, usually within a day or a couple of days.
-When the anxiety resolves, your child relaxes again and generally stays relaxed.
+This type of temporary anxiety comes from the body’s natural way of dealing with stress.
+It goes away once the stressor has passed, usually within a day or a couple of days.
+When this type of anxiety resolves, the child or adolescent goes back to behaving as they typically do – settled and relaxed.

-For children with an anxiety disorder, the anxiety is chronic and interferes with your child’s life.
+For children and adolescents with an anxiety disorder, anxiety is chronic, pervasive and interferes with their life.
 Some possible causes of an anxiety disorder include:

 • A learned behavior from a parent